 The formal outputs from the project (milestones and deliverables) pass through a formal review process.
 The review process provides staged deadlines during the process to ensure the output is available to the EC at the end of the project month (PM) that the material is due.

+2.3.1 Document status

 Depending of the type of milestone and deliverable different inputs to the process are required.
 Following types are used corresponding expected input: